sunrick/ordspel/README.md

 # Ordspel

 The world's best language translator for Ruby.
-The gem currently supports Latin based alphabet translations for: Swedish, Danish, Norwegian, Spanish, Irish, "Belgian", "Swiss", French, German, Japanese, Chinese, Russian, Welsh, Dutch, Portuguese, "American".
+The gem currently supports Latin based alphabet translations for: Swedish, Danish, Norwegian, Spanish, Irish, "Belgian", "Swiss", French, German, Japanese, Chinese, Russian, Welsh, Dutch, Portuguese, "American", and "Canadian".

 Obviously I'm rocking the stereotypes (just a bit of fun)!
 Would love to "support" more languages and make the gem even more "international", regional dialects could be cool for English countries.
 Pull requests welcome!